Analysis: Awaiting Israel’s strike, Tehran pushes propaganda to cushion the blow

 These behaviors indicate that the regime’s tough talk continues to fall on deaf ears.

-Cognizant of the steam of embarrassing commentary and analysis – not only among dissidents or Iran watchers, but even in mainstream Western media – about how Iranian Supreme Leader Ali Khamenei kept looking up at the sky while leading prayers after Israel killed Hamas chief Ismael Haniyeh in Tehran earlier this summer, pro-regime voices have sought to make much of Khamenei’s recent decision to embrace the very exposed Friday prayer pulpit in Tehran.
+Cognizant of the stream of embarrassing commentary and analysis—not only among dissidents or Iran watchers but even in mainstream Western media—about how Iranian Supreme Leader Ali Khamenei kept looking up at the sky while leading prayers after Israel killed Hamas chief Ismael Haniyeh in Tehran earlier this summer, pro-regime voices have sought to make much of Khamenei’s recent decision to embrace the very exposed Friday prayer pulpit in Tehran.

-This blow-by-blow is not because Zarghami thinks Iranians care about the Supreme Leader’s Friday afternoon schedule.
+This blow-by-blow is not because Zarghami thinks Iranians care about the supreme leader’s Friday afternoon schedule.
 It’s a blatant bid to reverse the impression of fear Khamenei’s previous appearance gave and instead use the opportunity to signal resolve.
-Accordingly, in this telling Khamenei’s prolonged presence at a public Friday prayer gathering aimed to convey that the regime is not worried about Israel’s impending attack, Zarghami stressed this point in his commentary by alleging that Khamenei’s sense of “calm” that day was “communicated to the whole world.”
+Accordingly, this telling of Khamenei’s prolonged presence at a public Friday prayer gathering aimed to convey that the regime is not worried about Israel’s impending attack.
+Zarghami stressed this point in his commentary by alleging that Khamenei’s sense of “calm” that day was “communicated to the whole world.”

-At least one Iranian outlet, Tabnak– which is closely affiliated with former IRGC Commander Mohsen Rezaie – took the Islamic Republic’s propaganda war to the next level with a claim that no other major Iranian media out has, at the time of this writing, chosen to magnify.
+At least one Iranian outlet, Tabnak—which is closely affiliated with former IRGC Commander Mohsen Rezaie—took the Islamic Republic’s propaganda war to the next level with a claim that no other major Iranian media outlet has, at the time of this writing, chosen to magnify.

-Tabnak alleges that Russia has finally made good on its promise to transfer advanced weapons systems to Iran and has reportedly sent one squadron of Su-35 advanced fourth generation fighter-jets to the Islamic Republic, as well as unknown quantities of the Russian S-400 surface-to-air (SAM) missile-defense system.
+Tabnak alleges that Russia has finally made good on its promise to transfer advanced weapons systems to Iran and reportedly sent one squadron of Su-35 fourth-generation fighter jets to the Islamic Republic, as well as unknown quantities of the S-400 surface-to-air (SAM) missile defense system.

 Behnam Ben Taleblu is a senior fellow at the Foundation for Defense of Democracies (FDD) in Washington, DC, where he covers Iranian political and security issues.
 He is the author of Arsenal: Assessing the Islamic Republic of Iran’s Ballistic Missile Program (FDD Press: 2023).